CFaught/Flatiron_TodoMVC_In_Rails/NOTES.md

 - create a list
 - show a list

-- i need a model
+- I need a model
-- i need a controller
+- I need a controller
 - resource generator!

 Does it impact the DB?